nbasham/iOSUtil/README.md

 iOSUtil
 =======
 	 • CaptureView - creates a PDF or UIImage screenshot from a UIView.
-	 • DelimitedFile - creates an array of user defined objects from a tab or comma separated file.
+	 • DelimitedFile - creates an array of user defined objects from a delimited file.
 	 • EmailController - a simple way to send email from a UIViewController.

 <h2><b>CaptureView</b></h2>